xyease/TADAM/readme.txt

-our own data for segmentation is in TADAM/examples/data direstory
+our own data for segmentation is in TADAM/examples/data

 environment: python 3.5 or 3.6